-As we continue to improve our products and HSM integrations, we encourage our customers to migrate off of Java 8.
-We intend to remove Java 8 support from our qualification process in December 2023.
+With continued product and hardware security module (HSM) integration improvements, customers should migrate off of Java 8.
+Ping Identity removed Java 8 support from the qualification process in December 2023.
 For more information, including Java 11 support, see Installation requirements.

 Microsoft Internet Explorer 11

 Ping Identity commits to deliver the best experience for our administrators and users.
 As we continue to improve our products, we encourage our customers to migrate off of Microsoft Internet Explorer 11.
-We intend to remove Internet Explorer 11 from our qualification process in December 2021.
+As of December 2021, we no longer include Internet Explorer 11 in our qualification process.

 Performing a zero downtime upgrade from 6.0, 6.0.1, 6.0.2, or 6.0.3 to a later version

 If you are using PingAccess 6.0, 6.0.1, 6.0.2, or 6.0.3, zero downtime upgrades to later versions can fail due to PKCE changes.